 - MID-RANGE: LAF Hotel Aree – LAF Hotel is a pod hotel with cheap private pods (there are dorm pods too).
 Although the pods are small, their design makes the most of limited space, and they don’t feel cramped.
 There’s a bar on-site that sells nitro coffee and craft beer, and sometimes has live music.

 - LUXURY: Craftsman – The Craftsman is clean, modern, and quiet.
 The floor-to-ceiling windows in the bedroom offer lots of light, and the bathrooms come with walk-in showers and deep bathtubs.
 There’s a small but nice swimming pool area outside and a well-equipped fitness center.
 This clean design of the hotel doesn’t give it a lot of personality, but it’s perfect for when you want some downtime.
 The full suites come with a kitchen area.

-Sukhumvit is is a huge road that stretches across Bangkok but, when people refer to it as an “area”, they mean the downtown part, which is ground zero for nightlife, restaurants, expats, and tourists.
-The nightlife includes modern clubs as well as a famous party street (Soi 11) and a not-so-family-friendly area on Soi 4 (the red-light district).
-You’ll find a ton of wonderful restaurants, food markets, malls, hotels, and nightlife here.
-The Skytrain (BTS), which runs right down the street, makes it super easy and convenient to get around too.
-I like the area around Soi 2, Soi 11, and Soi 23.
-A little further down, then you get to Thong Lor.
-After that, you’re getting into a residential district that is a bit out of the way if you’re just visiting for a few days.
+Sukhumvit is is a huge road that stretches across the entirety Bangkok but, when people refer to it as an “area”, they mean the downtown part, which is ground zero for nightlife, restaurants, expats, shopping, and tourist attractions.
+You’ll find a ton of restaurants, food markets, malls, hotels, and nightlife here.
+I like the areas around Soi 2, Soi 11, and Soi 23 the best (a soi is a side street).
+This is the most central area with most of the big name hotels so probably your best bet to stay if you are traveling with kids.